Kaltsoon/data-management-and-databases/exercises/case-assignment.md

 - `case_assignment_database_design.pdf` containing everything from step 1.
 - All the `.sql` files from step 2.
+  - Creating the database tables.
+  - Creating the indexes.
+  - Inserting the test data.
+  - Statements for the required operations and queries.
 - `case_assignment_database_diagram.pdf` containing the database diagram generated in step 2.
 - `case_assignment_closing_report.pdf` containing the closing report.